Harlem conversations lead to friendships and more

 As of May, about 15 of the participants have begun engaging in community-building activities initiated by the Baha’is.

-Take Paris.
-She says her relationship with religion hasn’t always been pleasant, but learning to pray with a community and consider the soul as on a journey has opened her mind.
+One participant says her relationship with religion hasn’t always been pleasant, but learning to pray with a community and consider the soul as on a journey has opened her mind.

-Paris recognizes the metaphors used in the Baha’i writings to describe spiritual phenomena and quickly pushes the conversation to the next level, facilitators say.
+She recognizes the metaphors used in the Baha’i writings to describe spiritual phenomena and quickly pushes the conversation to the next level, facilitators say.
 She always comes with a question that might catch the Baha’is off guard but certainly deepens the discussion.

 He kept coming back after his first Meaningful Conversations discussion and has been known to quietly remark “This is the truth” after reading a passage.